Sequential-NIAH: A Needle-In-A-Haystack Benchmark for Extracting Sequential Needles from Long Contexts: The Sequential-NIAH Benchmark

-Real needles refers to the extraction of data on how relationships between two different entities change over time from open source TKG datasets (ICEWS and FEG).
-These datasets is usually organized to represent the evolving relationships between two entities over time, which is then further rewritten into chronological question-answer pairs.
-Unlike synthetic needles, the needles synthesized by this pipeline is composed of real subjects and events.
-And the question is usually posed about the changes in relationships between two specific entities over a period of time, and the answer items are the real events related to the two entities listed in chronological order.
-The amount of data that can be generated by this pipeline is limited by the size of the Graph, and the number of needles corresponding to a question depends on the number of relationships between two entities that change over time in the Graph and cannot be manually set.
+From open source TKG datasets (ICEWS and FEG), we can extract real relationships between two different real entities change over time, which can be used to generate real-temporal order needles.
+In our pipeline, the relationships are rewritten (by GPT-4o) into question-answer pairs with temporal order answer items.
+The question is usually posed about the changes in relationships between two specific entities over a period of time.
+The amount of data that can be generated by this pipeline is limited by the size of the Graph, and the number of needles corresponding to a question depends on the number of relationships between two entities (from 3 to 10 in this pipeline).

-Graph data only define structured information (entities and relations with time stamps); for NIAH tasks, needles must be at least a complete sentence describing an event or content.
-Therefore, we use GPT-4o to generate questions and needles for a specific set of relationships and events.
-After generating raw needles, to enhance the authenticity of the task, we further rewrite the raw needles to ensure diversity in their expression while constructing a total of 5,014 complete QA pairs.